Complete Guide to Door Phones: What They Are & How They Work

 How a door phone works

-A doorbell phone works by facilitating audio-only or video calls between visitors and tenants in a commercial or multifamily building.
+A doorbell phone facilitates audio-only or video calls between visitors and tenants in a commercial or multifamily building.
 If the system is a video door phone with an intercom, it supports video calls — which means tenants can see who’s requesting access.

-Using the device installed at the entryway, a visitor searches for the tenant they’re visiting within the system’s directory.
+Using the device installed at the entryway, visitors search for the tenant they’re visiting within the system’s directory.
 Then, the visitor presses the corresponding button, which rings the tenant’s in-unit entry phone.

-Finally, the tenant answers the call on the doorbell phone and speaks with the visitor before granting them entry.
+Finally, the tenant answered the call on the doorbell and spoke with the visitor before granting them entry.
 If the in-unit device has a numeric keypad, the tenant presses ‘9’ to open the door or gate for the guest.
 Other doorbell phones will have a designated ‘door open’ button.

 Limitations of door phone systems